Conjunctivitis in cats

 When to contact your vet

-Always contact your vet for an appointment if you notice any of the signs above or you have a suspicion there is something wrong with your cat’s eye(s).
+Always contact your vet if you notice any of the signs above or you have a suspicion there is something wrong with your cat’s eye(s).
 If conjunctivitis is left too long without treatment it can lead to more serious disease or even loss of an eye.

 If your cat suffers with conjunctivitis regularly your vet will check for any conditions that might be causing it.